 When you get a fungal nail infection, it’s a real pain to get rid of.
-So it’s a good idea to know how to prevent one the first place.
+So it’s a good idea to know how to prevent one in the first place.

 Know what can put you at risk.
 Fungal infections are more common in older people.
 What’s the age connection?
 Seniors tend to have slower-growing nails, reduced blood circulation, and a longer history of exposure to fungi.

 Men are also more likely than women to have nail fungus -- maybe because they’re more in the habit of walking around barefoot at the gym.